Easy Moong Dal Soups: Healthy Soup Recipes

 Moong Paneer Soup

-This high protein soup is an awesome idea for dinner.
+This high protein soup is an awesome idea for dinner, and you could also consider it a soup for weight loss.
 Add 2 tbsp moong along with water and salt in a pressure cooker and cook until the moong become soft.
 Allow it to cool for some time.
 Add the cooked moong in a grinder to make smooth puree, add water as required.
 Heat 1 tsp oil in a pan, add 1/4th tsp cumin seed & 1-inch ginger and sauté it for a minute.
 Add moong purée and allow it to boil.
 Add 1 tsp lemon juice and cook for few seconds Add the 30gms cubed paneer and simmer for few seconds.
 Turn off the flame and serve hot.

 Mixed Dal and Spinach Soup

-Have you tried any of these recipes?
+Have you tried any of these healthy soup recipe ideas?
 Let us know what you thought in the comment section below.

 The views and opinions expressed, and assumptions & analysis presented in this content piece are those of the author(s) and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.